Whether you use them to cover up flaws, ramp up style or simply

 Incorporated

-with your local garden center to find varieties that will do well with
+6. Plant a living privacy wall.
+Long, low planters filled with palms provide privacy on an urban patio.
+Check with your local garden center to find varieties that will do well with the light conditions on your patio.

 Kenneth Philp Landscape Architects